Airyanem Vaejah: Modern scholarship

 One hypothesis that has attracted considerable interest identifies Airyanem Vaejah with Khwarezm.
 It was proposed early on by Wilhelm Geiger and Josef Markwart and a number of arguments have been voiced in its favor over the years.
 First, Airyanem Vaejah is described as having long and cold winters and Khwarezm is among the coldest regions of Greater Iran.
 Next, Airyanem Vaejah is described as the original homeland of the Iranians and Khwarezm has been proposed as an early center of Iranian civilization.
 This point has been widely discussed within the search for "the traditional homeland" or "the ancient homeland" of the Iranians, perpetuating interpretations of the Airyanem Vaejah as Urheimat des Awestavolkes, Urland of the Indo-Iranians or the Wiege aller iranischen Arier.
 Another argument builds on a comparison between the list of Iranian countries in the Vendidad (Vd.
 1.1.–1.19) and the Mihr Yasht (Yt.
 10.13–14).
 As Christensen has argued, the place occupied by Khwarezm in the Mihr Yasht seems to be occupied by Airyanem Vaejah in the Vendidad.
 Taken together, these reasons have made the Khwarezm hypothesis very popular and scholars like Mary Boyce, Nasser Takmil Homayoun, and Elton L. Daniel have endorsed it more recently.

 However, this hypothesis has also seen a number of criticisms and counter proposals.
-For instance, Vogelsang has noted that the notion of Khwarezm as an important center of early Iranian civilization is not substantiated by recent evidence and places Airyanem Vaejah in the general region of Transoxiania.
+For instance, Vogelsang has noted that the notion of Khwarezm as an important center of early Iranian civilization is not substantiated by recent evidence and places Airyanem Vaejah in the general region of Transoxiana.
 Frantz Grenet has interpreted the cold of Airyanem Vaejah as referring to a mountainious rather than a northern region and places it in the upper course of the Oxus river at the pre-Pamirian highlands.
 According to Michael Witzel, however, Airyanem Vaejah lies at the center of the 16 lands mentioned in the Vendidad – an area now in the central Afghan highlands (around Bamyan Province).
 He also concludes that the idea of finding the "Aryan homeland" in the Avesta should be abandoned and one should rather focus on how both the earlier (Yasht 32.2) and later Avestan texts themselves regarded their own territory.
 Finally, some scholars like Skjaervo have concluded that the localization of Airyanem Vaejah is insolveable.